MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgGroupEvent.md

     - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
     - `[Type <String>]`: recurrenceRangeType

-RESPONSESTATUS `<IMicrosoftGraphResponseStatus>`: responseStatus
+`RESPONSESTATUS <IMicrosoftGraphResponseStatus>`: responseStatus
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Response <String>]`: responseType
   - `[Time <DateTime?>]`: The date and time when the response was returned.
 It uses ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z

-SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty\[]>: The collection of single-value extended properties defined for the event.
+`SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>`: The collection of single-value extended properties defined for the event.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Value <String>]`: A property value.

-START `<IMicrosoftGraphDateTimeZone>`: dateTimeTimeZone
+`START <IMicrosoftGraphDateTimeZone>`: dateTimeTimeZone
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
   - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
 See below for more possible values.

-## RELATED LINKS

 ## RELATED LINKS